harryvos/harryvos.com/posts/value-of-testing-riskiest-assumptions.md

 I’m still learning about this method and tweak it each time I use it.
 I’d be curious to know how other people are finding it?
 Please leave a comment on social media if you want to share your reflections.

+A previous post might be of interest if you want to [learn how to use the method](/posts/prioritise-riskiest-assumptions-in-big-problem-spaces/).

 ## Sharing

 To help me write better posts, I’d love to get your feedback.
 If you found this useful, please repost to share it with your network.